Layout spacing systems

 On mobile devices, simplicity is vital.
 A typical mobile layout example is:

-• Single Column: Where content stacks vertically, reducing cognitive load.
+• Single Column: Where content stacks vertically, reducing Cognitive Load.

 • Button Sizes: Larger touch-friendly buttons that accommodate easy interaction.